Dynamics and dose response in scaffold ligand binding: Global convergence

+In all cases, $\Sigma$ contains the support of a P-semiflow.
+Therefore there are no nonempty critical siphons. \end{proof}

-\begin{theorem}[Global stability] The unique positive steady state in each stoichiometry class is globally asymptotically stable with respect to the class. \end{theorem}
+\begin{theorem}[Global stability] The unique positive steady state in each positive stoichiometric compatibility class is globally asymptotically stable with respect to that class. \end{theorem}

-\begin{proof} To prove Theorem~\ref{theo:global}, we remark that if a CRN has no critical siphons (every siphon contains the support of a P-semiflow), then all trajectories with strictly positive initial condition are persistent, meaning that they do not approach the boundary~\cite{persistencePetri}.
-It is also known that or mass-action systems admitting the standard Horn–Jackson Lyapunov function, and in particular for complex-balanced systems, trajectories either converge to the interior equilibrium or to the boundary (see e.g.~\cite{Tcell01,Anderson2008GAS}).
-As persistence rules out the boundary alternative, we conclude global asymptotic stability of the (unique) complex-balanced equilibrium in each positive stoichiometric compatibility class. \end{proof}
+\begin{proof} By Lemma~\ref{lem:general_siphon_contains_moiety}, the network has no critical siphons.
+Therefore all trajectories with strictly positive initial condition are persistent; that is, their omega-limit sets do not meet the boundary of the positive orthant~\cite{persistencePetri}.

+The system is detailed balanced, hence complex balanced, and therefore admits the standard Horn--Jackson Lyapunov function.
+For complex-balanced mass-action systems, every positive trajectory either converges to the unique positive equilibrium in its stoichiometric compatibility class or has an omega-limit point on the boundary; see, for example, \cite{Tcell01,Anderson2008GAS}.
+Persistence rules out the boundary alternative.
+Thus every positive trajectory converges to the unique positive equilibrium in its stoichiometric compatibility class. \end{proof}

-\begin{remark} An alternative proof would be based on showing that there are no steady states in the boundary of any positive stoichiometric class, and that complex balanced systems with no boundary equilibria have global asymptotic stability in each class~\cite{SiegelMacLean2000,Tcell01}. \end{remark}
+\begin{remark} An alternative proof would be based on showing directly that there are no steady states in the boundary of any positive stoichiometric class, and then applying the global stability criterion for complex-balanced systems with no boundary equilibria~\cite{SiegelMacLean2000,Tcell01}. \end{remark}